sergiotaborda/lense-lang-docs/docs/content/classes.md

 ~~~~

 However the compiler would be blind to the fact ``Node`` is a sum type.
 If we did not had a ``else if`` to test for leafs the compiler
 would not complain.
-If we need the be sure all sub types are covered we can use the ``switch`` statement.
+When we need the be sure all sub types are covered we can use the ``switch`` statement.

 ~~~~brush: lense
 public colectLeafs<T>(Node<T> node, List<T> leafs) : Void {